Node Applications

 This defines programs that can trigger effects (like sending HTTP responses) and subscribe to events (like HTTP requests).

-We’re defining it using a record that points to our init
+We’re defining it using a record that points to our init, update, and subscribe functions.

 We’ll cover those next.